 When Size Doesn’t Matter (Much): RX Antennas Below 1/12λ

-E-field forms (short dipoles, vertical whips) couple to the electric field; small loops couple to the magnetic field.
-This choice affects sensitivity and susceptibility to local noise.
+E‑field forms (short dipoles, vertical whips) couple primarily to the electric field; small loops couple primarily to the magnetic field.
+This choice affects raw sensitivity, the directionality/nulls you can exploit, and how much local E‑field noise couples into your receiver.

 Why This Matters for Receive Antennas

-- CMR hygiene becomes critical because desired signals are weak.
+- Common‑mode hygiene becomes critical — weak desired signals are easily swamped by shield‑borne noise or strong‑signal intermod.

 Key Properties by Geometry